usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  circumstances where compliance with the notice requirement would be difficult for some types of media.
 These commenters contend, for example, that movie theaters often book a film without knowing whether it is captioned or audio-described and that print deadlines may materialize before that information is available.

- <p>After considering these comments and the information
- available to the Department, the Department has revised its proposed notice language.
+After considering these comments and the information available to the Department, the Department has revised its proposed notice language.
  The Department agrees that notice may not be necessary on all forms of communications and advertisements but disagrees that the notice obligation